Rear Projection TV Teardown

 Board three seems mainly audio-visual related.
 It also has some zener diodes and capacitors, along with half a dozen small three-legged transistors.

-Board four has a few crystal oscillators and some resistors, diodes and caps, but it also features an assembly with a collection of turnpots.
+Board four has a few oscillators,diodes, zener diodes and caps, and it also features an assembly with a collection of turnpots.
 This board lacks the traditional labelling format for its components such as "C" for capacitor, "R" for resistor, etc, so I don't know if these turnpots are standard variable resistors or something else.

 The bright-green resistor-like objects pictured above and below are actually inductors.
-Just talking about inductors makes your head hurt, so we'll discuss them no further.
+Just thinking about inductors makes your head hurt, so we'll discuss them no further.

 Board five has a scattering of the usual suspects but attached to the heat-sink are a pair of LM780x voltage regulators.
 I'll discuss these little beauties later in the article.